Photo by Kim Grandfield

 In the spring and fall months (April-early May and September-October), you’ll want to have one or two synthetic tops and one cotton top.
 You can still get warm in the spring and fall months, which is why having cotton will be helpful.

-Do I need bug repellant?
+Do I need bug repellent?

 Generally, no. Grand Canyon is not a very buggy place because of the dry, arid climate.
 However, some areas of Grand Canyon are buggier than others, as are certain times of year.
-If you’re the type of person who attracts the one mosquito within a mile radius, you may want to bring some bug repellant.
+If you’re the type of person who attracts the one mosquito within a mile radius, you may want to bring some bug repellent.
 However, most guests and guides find it unnecessary.

 Should I bring my cell phone or tablet?

 If you can avoid it, do so!
 But we realize that many people use their phones and tablets as their cameras these days.
 You will not have cell phone reception in Grand Canyon, but if you would like to use your cell phone or tablet to take photos, you are welcome to do so.
 Be mindful of the fact that your electronic device will be subject to heat, water and lots of sand, so there’s a risk of getting ruined.
 We recommend that you purchase some sort of water resistant container to store it in.
 It’s also helpful to bring extra batteries (if your device has the option) and/or bring a small portable solar charger.

 Will my cell phone work in the Canyon?

 No, you will not have cell phone service in Grand Canyon, which is one of the best parts!

 Yes.
 Please contact our office directly to receive all the details about what to bring.
 We do not provide batteries or solar chargers for CPAP machines due to the unreliability of the system in the Canyon and the environmental impacts of the trip (water, sand, heat).
 It is very common for CPAP machines to quit working during the trip because of these impacts.
 If the need is a life necessity, you may want to reconsider whether or not this is the best adventure option for you.